Top Reasons Why Your US Visa May Be Denied

 Clearing all the official procedures for securing a US visa is not easy.
 No matter how keenly you have followed them, your dream of visiting the United States of America may suffer a setback if the consular officer finds you ineligible.
 The officer will test your suitability for the applied visa in accordance with the U.S. Immigration Law.
-If your application is lacking something or found violating the set rules, visa will be denied.
+If your application is lacking something or is found violating the set rules, your visa will be denied.
 A US visa for Philippine passport holder may be denied for several reasons, including insufficient ties to their home country, incomplete documentation, or previous visa violations.
 You will be termed as “ineligible” for the applied visa as per the US Immigration Laws.

 Rejection due to unclear intention of a visit

-- Your intention to stay in the U.S. only for the authorized period
+• Your intention to stay in the U.S. only for the authorized period

-- Documents to prove that you can meet the expenses on your own.
+• Documents to prove that you can meet the expenses on your own.
 If you are on a sponsorship, then details of the person or agency sponsoring the trip.
 The reason the consular officer demands evidence of sufficient funds is to ensure that you do not start working in the U.S. or resort to earning money the fraud way once you have run out of money.

-- Strong ties with your home country such as a job, house, apartment, property, and a family
+• Strong ties with your home country such as a job, house, apartment, property, and a family

 Along with these evidences, carry plane tickets, including return tickets, and details of your itinerary plans, bank statement, and employment proof as well when attending the visa interview.
-Lacking in any one of these documents will result in rejection of your visitor visa.
+Lacking any one of these documents will result in the rejection of your visitor visa.

 Visa rejection because of false information

 Hiding your past and providing false information will result in the rejection of your US visa application.
-The U.S. government does not entertain people who lie about their personal information, hide about their past crime or convictions and fail to state or reveal visa refusals in the past.
-Submitting false information on the visa application may not only lead to denial of visa, but also call for legal action against you.
+The U.S. government does not entertain people who lie about their personal information, hide about their past crimes or convictions and fail to state or reveal visa refusals in the past.
+Submitting false information on the visa application may not only lead to the denial of visa, but also call for legal action against you.
 There is no point in hiding about your past because the US Embassy can find out everything about you.
 So better be honest and reveal every minor and major thing that can cause hindrance in securing the visa.

 Visa rejection due to past immigration violations

-Though the US Immigration Law has made a provision of extending a visa, there are many who overstay and violate the rule.
-If you have done the same in the past, the consular officer will think carefully whether to issue the visa or not as he will see you in the same frame of violators.
-There is even a probability of you being barred from entering into U.S. for three to ten years, depending on the number of days and months you stayed illegally in the U.S. You will also face a tough time to convince him that you won’t violate the visa rule now and have learned a good lesson from your mistake.
+Though the US Immigration Law has made a provision for extending a visa, there are many who overstay and violate the rule.
+If you have done the same in the past, the consular officer will think carefully about whether to issue the visa or not as he will see you in the same frame of violators.
+There is even a probability of you being barred from entering into U.S. for three to ten years, depending on the number of days and months you stayed illegally in the U.S. You will also face a tough time convincing him that you won’t violate the visa rule now and have learned a good lesson from your mistake.

 Visa refusal due to other reasons

-The U.S. government will never allow foreign nationals to enter their country if they find the immigrant may pose a serious threat to physical and mental health of their citizens.
+The U.S. government will never allow foreign nationals to enter their country if they find the immigrant may pose a serious threat to the physical and mental health of their citizens.
 Applicants who are afflicted with a contagious disease such as tuberculosis will face rejection.
 The medical list on which a visa can be denied is quite lengthy, but the authorities have removed HIV from it.
-Visa is also refused to people who are addicted to drugs and are involved in drugs peddling.
+Visa is also refused to people who are addicted to drugs and are involved in drug peddling.
 If he or she is has been deported from the U.S. in the past, or is caught at the airport with drugs, visa refusal is sure for such people.

-From past criminal activities, history of drug abuse, to deportation, violations of immigration rules, and submission of false information on the US visa application, a visa can be rejected, refused, or denied on many grounds.
-When the applicant is found ineligible. the chance of securing a visa is nil.
-However, the Immigration and Nationality Act has the Waivers of ineligibility clause to reapply for a visa.
+From past criminal activities, and history of drug abuse, to deportation, violations of immigration rules, and submission of false information on the US visa application, a visa can be rejected, refused, or denied on many grounds.
+When the applicant is found ineligible.
+The chance of securing a visa is nil.
+However, the Immigration and Nationality Act has the waiver of ineligibility clause to reapply for a visa.
 Whether you are applying for the first time or re-applying, let a professional visa consultant in Dubai handle the responsibilities on your behalf.

 Incomplete Application/Incomplete Supporting Documentation